aida-ugent/MaxEntComb/README.md

 ## Installation

-The Python portion of this repository can be installed directly from GitHub with:
+The Python version of MaxEnt can be installed directly from GitHub with:

 ```shell
 $ pip install git+https://github.com/aida-ugent/MaxEntComb.git
 ```

-It can be installed from the source with:
+It can be also installed from source with:

 ```shell
 $ git clone https://github.com/aida-ugent/MaxEntComb.git